 How to Apply

-- Provide copies of all academic records including statement by school official regarding U.S. equivalent of highest level of academic achievement (e.g., Bachelor of Arts, three years of college, one year of graduate study, etc.)
+- Provide copies of all academic records, including a statement by a school official regarding the U.S. equivalent of your highest level of academic achievement (e.g., Bachelor of Arts, three years of college, one year of graduate study, etc.).

-- Provide report of recent medical examination by physician approved by sponsoring church official
+- Provide a report of your recent medical examination by a physician approved by a sponsoring church official.

-- Supply letter of reference from endorsing church official (see Scholarship Agreement Form)
+- Supply a letter of reference from an endorsing church official (see details in the Scholarship Agreement Form).

 Application deadline: December 1 for the following academic year